 Cardiothoracic Radiology Division Fellowships

 The cardiothoracic radiology fellowship program is a 1 year training program.
 We offer a joint fellowship with the ACGME-accredited University of Colorado Denver (UCD).
 National Jewish Health consistently ranks as a top respiratory hospital in the country.
 UCD is the main academic and teaching institution for the Rocky Mountain Region.
 This fellowship offers extraordinary opportunities for continued learning, research and clinical interactions, designed to develop broad-based expertise in all forms of non-invasive cardiothoracic imaging and image processing.
 The program is non-ACGME and does not participate in the National Resident Matching Program.

 At National Jewish Health there is a diverse population of outpatients with respiratory and cardiac disease, while at UCD there is a general population of patients requiring chest imaging studies, with particular emphasis on thoracic oncology, and cardiothoracic surgical issues.
 Upon completion of the program, fellows will be able to image all forms of chest and cardiovascular disease with appropriate tools and to answer clinical questions with confidence, a great degree of expertise and freedom.

 Faculty and Interests

 The thoracic radiology section is internationally recognized for its expertise, and enjoys an equally high local reputation.
 The position offers daily interaction with a world-renowned cadre of radiologists, pulmonologists, cardiologists, thoracic oncologists, and thoracic surgeons.

 The faculty radiologists include Drs.
-Jonathan H. Chung (Program Director), Peter Sachs (Program Co-Director), John Armstrong, Debra Dyer, Valerie Hale, David Lynch, Joyce Schroeder, Chris Cox, Thomas Suby-Long and Nicole Restauri.
+Jonathan H. Chung (Program Director), Daniel Vargas (Program Co-Director), David Lynch, Peter Sachs, Debra Dyer, Valerie Hale, Joyce Schroeder, Thomas Suby-Long and Nicole Restauri.

 The faculty cardiologists include Howard Weinberger, Kern Buckner, Brett Fenster, Andrew Freeman, Darlene Kim and Robert Quaife.

 We have leadership roles in several multicenter studies, including NLST, COPDGene and IPFNet.
 Areas of interest of our group include interstitial lung disease, airways disease, asthma, emphysema, quantitative lung imaging, cardiology and screening for lung cancer.
 We have funded research projects in all of these areas and access to patient databases at National Jewish Health for research purposes.
 The Quantitative Imaging Laboratory (QIL) currently focuses on image analysis of radiologic CT images providing a wealth of research data in COPD, asthma and lung fibrosis.